-- Read all instructions for each procedure before beginning.
-Improper use of the tool can cause - Make sure the tool is clean and apply grease to all threads before assembling and using.
-This will help the tool operate more smoothly and allow you to feel tension when using the tool. - When breaking drive chains larger than #520, grind off the rivet head first to create a flat surface for placement of the extractor pin tip.
-The flat surface will help to prevent the extractor pin from becoming misaligned with the chain pin and contacting the chain side plate, therefore, significantly reducing the load on the tool and helping to prevent damage to the extractor pin. - All tightening procedures are to be performed by hand only, using a 14mm wrench.
+- -Read all instructions for each procedure before beginning.
+Improper use of the tool can cause breakage. - -Make sure the tool is clean and apply grease to all threads before assembling and using.
+This will help the tool operate more smoothly and allow you to feel tension when using the tool. - -When breaking #520 or larger drive chain, it is recommended to grind off the rivet heads first.
+This will significantly reduce the load on the tool and help prevent premature wear or damage to the breaking tips. - -All tightening procedures are to be performed by hand only, using the lever or a 14mm wrench.
 Do not use extensions or power tools of any kind or the tool may be damaged.